design-tokens/community-group/technical-reports/format/aliases.md

 When a tool needs the actual value of a token it MUST resolve the reference - i.e. lookup the token being referenced and fetch its value.
 In the above example, the "alias name" token's value would resolve to 1234 because it references the token whose path is `{group name.token name}` which has the value 1234.

 Tools SHOULD preserve references and therefore only resolve them whenever the actual value needs to be retrieved.
-For instance, in a design tool, changes to the value of a token being referenced by aliases SHOULD be reflected wherever those aliases are being used.
+For instance, in a [=design tool=], changes to the value of a token being referenced by aliases SHOULD be reflected wherever those aliases are being used.

 Aliases MAY reference other aliases.
 In this case, tools MUST follow each reference until they find a token with an explicit value.
 Circular references are not allowed.
 If a design token file contains circular references, then the value of all tokens in that chain is unknown and an appropriate error or warning message SHOULD be displayed to the user.